No Tickz

 The full review

-An unscented pump spray that brings 20% picaridin under an EPA registration, this one is recommended for maximum protection.
+An unscented pump spray bringing 20% picaridin under an EPA registration, this one is recommended for maximum protection.
 Picaridin's evidence is definitive, the dermal profile reads near spotless, and all 9 audited claims came back strong or moderate.
-The label's up to 12 hours reflects reduced biting, while our model puts complete protection at a genuinely strong 8 to 10 hours on mosquitoes and 7 to 8 on ticks.
+The label's up to 12 hours reflects reduced biting, while our model puts complete protection at a genuinely strong 8 to 10 hours on mosquitoes and the same 8 to 10 on ticks.
 The one thing keeping it a step behind its Natrapel sibling is transparency, since the inert ingredients are not fully accounted for.
 A moderate aquatic toxicity ding is the only safety deduction, and picaridin's light, gear-safe feel makes it easy daily wear.

 Scorecard